g-adopt/g-adopt.github.io/docs/install.md

 access G-ADOPT on Gadi by running:

     module use /g/data/fp50/modules
-    module load firedrake
+    module load g-adopt

 To use G-ADOPT in your batch scripts, you'll need to add the following to your PBS flags:

     -lstorage=gdata/fp50

-By default, the latest release of G-ADOPT will be available when you load the firedrake module.
-If you wish to use your own G-ADOPT installation, set the environment variable `MY_GADOPT` before loading the firedrake module.
+By default, this will give you the latest release of G-ADOPT, and load the most recent `firedrake` module.
+If you wish to use your own G-ADOPT installation, set the environment variable `MY_GADOPT` and load the firedrake module.

     export MY_GADOPT=/g/data/ab12/path/to/my/gadopt
     module use /g/data/fp50/modules
     module load firedrake

 You can also use G-ADOPT in a JupyterLab session on the [ARE](https://opus.nci.org.au/spaces/Help/pages/162431120/ARE+User+Guide) at NCI.
 When launching a JupyterLab session, add `gdata/fp50` to the storage field and the following in the 'Advanced options' section:

 ![G-ADOPT ARE](images/g-adopt-are.png){: style="width:450px"}

-To run the demos on the ARE, you must have a local copy of the G-ADOPT repository on Gadi.
-Once the ARE session has started, navigate to the one of the demo directories in your copy of G-ADOPT, right click on the `.py` file and select Open With -> Notebook
+To run the demos on the ARE, untar the `demos.tgz` file found in `/g/data/fp50/apps/firedrake/gadopt` into your `/scratch` directory.
+Once the ARE session has started, navigate to one of the demo directories, right click on the `.py` file and select Open With -> Notebook

 ![Open notebook](images/open-notebook-are.png){ : style="width:450px"}